freeCodeCamp/guide/src/pages/cplusplus/terms-to-know-for-beginners/index.md

  As you may notice, the comments are ignored during program execution and do not show up on checking the output of the program.

 <a href='https://repl.it/L4ox' target='_blank' rel='nofollow'>A summation of all the print statements used in this article.
-Feel free to tweak around woth the code ! :) </a>
+Feel free to tweak around with the code ! :) </a>